wchrapcynski/Amiibo-API/README.md

 ## Usage

 The following routes are currently set to be used.
 You can test them out by running `nodemon` in the `/src` folder and go to `localhost:3000` in your browser.
+You can also use [Postman](https://www.getpostman.com/) to test everything out.
 ```
 router.get("/", function(req, res) { res.redirect(307, "/amiibo"); });
 router.get("/amiibo", amiiboController.index);